yesoer/p2p-sim/README.md

 ![Overview](./resources/p2psim_overview.png)

 Your editor on the left where you will write the code running on your nodes and inspect outputs through the consoles below.
-Fyi as the screenshot shows NeoVim is actually supported !
+Fyi as the screenshot shows NeoVim is supported (to a certain degree).
 Though by default you'll face a simple multiline input.
 You can switch back and forth in the settings modal (by clicking the gear icon).

+> **Note :** All commands which quit windows behave the same as usual except that one window is always left open and switched to Explorer (:Ex).

 On the right you can inspect and modify your network diagram by changing connections, the number of nodes and node specific data.